 ASL Immersion (Annual Silent Weekend)

-The Western Region Interpreter Education Center and Western Oregon University are co-hosting the fifth annual Silent Weekend immersion experience at Western Oregon University, July 25-27
+The Western Region Interpreter Education Center and Western Oregon University are co-hosting the sixth annual Silent Weekend immersion experience at Western Oregon University, July 25-27

-There are opportunities to earn up to 1.75 CEUs during this weekend.
-If you are looking for some worthwhile workshops, some great entertainment, and a chance to sharpen your skills then Silent Weekend is for you!
+There will be opportunities to earn up to 1.9 PS CEUs during this weekend.
+If you are looking for some worthwhile workshops, some great entertainment, and a chance to sharpen your skills, then Silent Weekend is for you!

 For more information regarding Silent Weekend, contact CM Hall at firstname.lastname@example.org.

 In July 2013, Western Oregon University hosted the fifth annual immersion weekend for sign language students, interpreter practitioners and interpreter educators.
 Participation spiked this year, with over 125 in attendance from 11 states, including, Alaska, Washington, Oregon, California, Arizona, Texas, Maryland, Nevada, Mississippi, and Washington DC.
 There were 19 professional development and skill-building workshops offered with Deaf and hearing presenters alike.
 There were also social and silent meals, ice-breakers and activities.

 Weekend is conducted in ASL.
 Proficiency level preferred: ASL 6 (2 years proficiency) and above.